toastmod/webgl-scene-engine/README.md

-# Furp Hero
+# WebGL Scene Engine

-A small POC WebGL clone of Guitar Hero.
+A basic scene engine in WebGL :)